Welcome to M.S. in Counseling, Option in School Psychology

-The M.S. in Counseling, option in School Psychology is accredited by the National Association of School Psychologists, the Council for the Accreditation of Educator Preparation, and the California Commission on Teacher Credentialing.
+The M.S. in Counseling, option in School Psychology is approved by the National Association of School Psychologists and accredited by the Council for the Accreditation of Educator Preparation and the California Commission on Teacher Credentialing.

 Program Application and Admission Requirements:

-The school psychology program accepts one new cohort of students every year to begin in the Fall semester.
-Typically, we receive between 80-160 program applications every year for 24 positions.
+The school psychology program accepts one new cohort of 24 students every year to begin in the Fall semester.
 No specific undergraduate major is required, nor is a standardized test, such as the GRE.
 The applicant must complete and submit the university application (CSUApply) and the College application.
-Applications are screened by the Program Admissions Committee and in person interviews are scheduled for qualified applicants.
-Every qualified applicant will be required to participate in an in person interview with the Program Admissions Committee.
+Applications are screened by the Program Admissions Committee and in-person interviews are scheduled for qualified applicants.
+Every qualified applicant will be required to participate in an in-person interview with the Program Admissions Committee.